 Well, here are four types of speaker to bear in mind.
 Whichever personality quiz you prefer, try to think about how your results might plug into these separate styles – and how you might work on your speaking as a result.

 The Persuader focuses on changing an audience’s mind.
 They have a drive to make change, and tend to do this by clear arguments and eloquent communication.
 Their speaking style tends to build from one point with energy and enthusiasm, in an attempt to convert cynics into followers.
-The danger here is that the Persuader can be too forward – by foregrounding ( is foregrounding the right word?) their desire to change the audience’s minds, they can come across as manipulative and even arrogant.
+The danger here is that the Persuader can be too forward – by focusing on their desire to change the audience’s minds, they can come across as manipulative and even arrogant.

 The Analyser is the kind of speaker who’s interested in facts.
 They have found something out and really want to show the audience what.
 Unlike the Persuader, they aren’t interested necessarily in making change; they simply want to offer data.
 Analysers speak plainly and in a structured way to communicate complicated ideas clearly.
 The weakness of their approach, however, is that their presentations can come across as lectures – and fail to engage as a result.

 The Entertainer wants an audience to love them.
 They will use humour and energetic delivery to engage an audience and make them feel good.
 Their aim in any presentation is to ensure that the audience remembers it – they will make even the most sober of subjects memorable by way of jokes and, occasionally, jumping.
-That’s their flaw, too, of course: they can seem unserious, and may sometimes lose sight of any purpose other than entertaining their audience.
+That’s their flaw, too, of course: they can seem not to be serious, and may sometimes lose sight of any purpose other than entertaining their audience.